Spookywy/astrophysical-app-and-mcp-server/README.md

 ## App

-The app consist of an OpenAI app that can answer questions about the position of astrophysical bodies.
+The app consists of an OpenAI app and MCP server that answer questions about astrophysical bodies.

 ## MCP server